MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/choose-process.md

 Choose the process that provides the best fit for your team.

 > [!NOTE]
->**Feature availability**: Epics are supported on VSTS and TFS 2015 and later versions.
+>**Feature availability**: Epics are supported on Azure Boards and TFS 2015 and later versions.
 Each team can choose the backlog levels that are active as described in [Select backlog navigation levels for your team](../../../organizations/settings/select-backlog-navigation-levels.md).

 <table valign="top" width="100%">
 <tbody>